OpenGPTX/docs/metadata/README.md

 Overlap is possible!

-- general metadata to understand what's in the dataset
+- General metadata to understand what's in the dataset
-- intermediate corpus-level metadata from calculation (to avoid long repeating pipeline steps)
+- Intermediate corpus-level metadata from calculation (to avoid long repeating pipeline steps)
-- quality metrics
+- Quality metrics
-- versioning / tracibility - when, who and what was done on the dataset
+- Versioning / tracibility - when, who and what was done on the dataset

 ## Specific metadata content